 Decca 444 8392

-Of the countless versions which adopt a high emotional and physical impact strategy, Ashkenazy’s second recording with André Previn and the LSO at the height of their combined powers has withstood the test of time, despite the slightly opaque sound picture.
+Of the countless versions which adopt a high emotional and physical impact strategy, Ashkenazy’s second recording with André Previn and the London Symphony Orchestra, which we named one of the best orchestras in the world, at the height of their combined powers has withstood the test of time, despite the slightly opaque sound picture.

 The Rachmaninov dream team of the 1970s play this much-hackneyed score with a freshness, moving sincerity and exhilarating emotional power that galvanises the attention from start to finish.